deltachat/deltachat-desktop/README.md

 ## Configuration and Databases <a id="config-and-db"></a>

-The configuration files and database are stored at [application-config's default filepaths](https://www.npmjs.com/package/application-config#config-location).
+The configuration files and database are stored at [application-config's default file paths](https://www.npmjs.com/package/application-config#config-location).

-Each database is a sqlite file that represents the account for a given email address.
+Each database is a SQLite file that represents the account for a given email address.

 ## How to Contribute <a id="how-to-contribute"></a>